 What we can learn from the Onishigai Village map

-The Ichinoseki City Museum still has a picture of Onishigai Village in its collection.
+The Ichinoseki City Museum still houses a drawing of Onishigai Village.

-We borrowed this precious image for this article.
+We have borrowed this valuable image for this project.

 A past drawing of Onishigai Village